Connect with us

 The Tennessee Department of Health, which has the most robust role in regulating Ballad, declined an interview request and did not answer questions submitted in writing.

-Ballad has also cut back on facilities for patients with -threatening conditions.
+Ballad has also cut back on facilities for patients with life-threatening conditions.
 Citing redundancy with other hospitals, it downgraded the capabilities of trauma centers at Bristol Regional Medical Center and Holston Valley Medical Center and closed the intensive care unit at Sycamore Shoals Hospital.
 Ballad also shuttered the Holston Valley neonatal ICU.
 Residents were so angry that protesters gathered outside Holston Valley for eight months.

 “I packed a sleeping bag, a backpack, and my laptop bag.
 I made two signs in my living room,” said Dani Cook, the protest leader and grandmother of a former Holston Valley NICU patient.
 “And next thing you know, 50 people showed up.”